knative/specs/specs/eventing/control-plane.md

    to the Broker for processing (for Triggers).
 If `status.replyUri` is not present in the Subscription, the reply event is be dropped.

-   1. If delivery of the reply event fails with a retriable error, the delivery of the reply event to the reply destination SHOULD be retried up to `retry` times, following the `backoffPolicy` and `backoffDelay` parameters if specified.
+   1. If delivery of the reply event fails with a retryable error, the delivery of the reply event to the reply destination SHOULD be retried up to `retry` times, following the `backoffPolicy` and `backoffDelay` parameters if specified.